 While Jackie Coogan eventually found success as an adult actor, notably playing “Uncle Fester” on The Addams Family, not all child actors have been so fortunate.

 The legacy of Jackie Coogan, actor and comedian, is felt most prominently not in his performances, but in the attention he called to his own exploitation, in his daring to challenge his own parent in a court of law.
+For more on these specific laws, be sure to take a look at our Producer's Guide to Child Actor Laws.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.